 Tokyo Ghoul ranked 12th in the 2015 Kono Manga ga Sugoi! magazine in the male readers category.
 The manga was the 27th best-selling manga series in Japan in 2013 with 1,666,348 estimated sales; 4th in 2014 with 6,946,203 copies sold; and 13th in 2015 with an estimated sales of 3,576,177 copies sold.
 An artbook titled Tokyo Ghoul [zakki] was released on October 17, 2014.

 The series has been published in English by VIZ Media under the VIZ Signature imprint since June 16, 2015.
 The final volumes is set to release on August 15, 2017.
-It has also been published in Spanish by Norma Editorial since March 20, 2015 to June 23, 2016 and by Ivrea Argentina starting December 12, 2016; in German by KAZÉ Manga since May 2, 2014; in Polish by Waneko since April 15, 2015; and in Brazilian Portuguese by Panini Comics and Planet Manga since July 2015.
+It has also been published in Spanish by Norma Editorial from March 20, 2015 to June 23, 2016 and by Ivrea Argentina starting December 12, 2016; in German by KAZÉ Manga since May 2, 2014; in Polish by Waneko since April 15, 2015; and in Brazilian Portuguese by Panini Comics and Planet Manga since July 2015.

 Ignore almost every negative review, it's probably someone complaining about the conclusion.